pauliacomi/pyGAPS/docs/manual/dataparsing.rst

     my_isotherm = pygaps.isotherm_from_json(json_string)

-For more info about JSON parsing, check out the :ref:`reference <parsing-ref-json>`.
+For more info about JSON parsing, check out the :mod:`~pygaps.parsing.jsoninterface` reference.

 .. _parsing-manual-excel: